-The future of the physical therapy profession depends on actions taken today — that's why student involvement in advocacy for the profession is so crucial.
-APTA's PT-PAC, the focus of this year's student-led Flash Action Strategy, can be an important tool in those efforts.
+The future of the physical therapy profession depends on actions taken today — that's why your involvement in advocacy for the profession is so crucial.

 PT-PAC, the political action committee of the American Physical Therapy Association, was created to empower the physical therapy profession to play a stronger role in the formulation of federal laws and policies.
 The PAC is about building relationships on Capitol Hill and supporting legislative champions for physical therapy, all in an effort to strengthen the profession's ability to thrive, now and into the future.

 And while PT-PAC is an important voice for APTA's members, member dues cannot be used for PAC contributions.
 Financial support has to be voluntary and provided separate from APTA dues.